outsinre/outsinre.github.com/_posts/2014-04-05-github-tips.md

 title: Github Tips
 ---

+> This post focues on Git configuration and some commands.
+For complete Git principle and analysis refer to *Git Architecture*

 # Checkout
-If you ever changed some files or folders and not yet commited.
-Then found them inappropriate, you can revert/discard the changed by command <strong>checkout</strong> command.
+If you ever **modified** some files or folders.
+Then found them inappropriate, you can revert/discard the changes by <strong>checkout</strong> command.

 For example, if you changed the file *file.txt*, then you can use command:

     git checkout -- file.txt

+This command will copy the lasted committed "file.txt" from the git repository.
+The staging area and working tree are also updated.

 If you want to discard all the changes:

     git checkout -- .

+This command is fairly handy when you want to discard several changes across different files.

 # Clean